 Roof Rack Design, Construction & Testing

-This video is a fast-paced, step-by-step guide through the process of designing and constructing a roof rack for your car or van.
+This video is a fast-paced, step-by-step guide through designing and constructing a roof rack for your car or van.
 The focus is optimizing storage space and making it an easy access point for loading and unloading equipment.
 Using this guide, you can make your rack to carry bikes, skis, and other equipment over the top of a car or van.
-It's inexpensive to transport that gear to your favorite spots, giving you more space inside your vehicle.
+Transporting that gear to your favorite spots is inexpensive, giving you more space inside your vehicle.
 This video walks you through every step, from design and materials to testing.
 So, you can build an effective and safe roof rack for all your gear.

 Customized Roof/Cargo Rack